What To Do With Empty Filament Spools? Our Top 10 Ideas

 Let’s take a look at the novel ways to use those empties:

-3. Make a go-kart – OK, so using empty spools as wheels might not be the best use for them; we’re pretty sure it’ll a give a really bumpy ride.
-But it’s a great example of what you can do with a little bit of boredom/ingenuity.
+OK, so using empty filament spools as wheels might not be the best use for them; we’re pretty sure it’ll give a really bumpy ride.
+But it’s a great example of what you can create with a little bit of boredom and ingenuity.

-4. Paint Organiser – A really simple hack we love is just to cut some large holes in one side of the spool disc to fit small paint bottles.!–split3–!
+This paint holder is a really simple hack we love, all you need to do is to cut some large holes in one side of the old spool disc to fit small paint bottles.

-6. Print Your Own Clock – With modern, fast 3D printers, it’s possible that some of your prints can be finished in a few mere hours.
+With modern, fast 3D printers, it’s possible that some of your prints can be finished in a few mere hours.
 With that kind of speed, it’s easy for you to lose track of time while you sit next to the printer, eagerly watching the print while it finishes.
-To solve this, you might want to print your own clock, using the spool as a face like Reddit user Mr_Knight13 did.
+To solve this, you might want to print your own clock, using the empty spool as a face like Reddit user Mr_Knight13 did.

 It would also be a brilliantly simple project to introduce kids into the world of 3D printing (as the low profile numbers would actually be pretty quick and easy to print).

 Here are some fancy-pants Roman numerals if you want to make things a little more historic/confusing.
 Or check out the one-digit clock made from an old filament spool in the Youtube video below.

 Hopefully these ideas have sparked your imagination to answer the question of “What to do with old filament spools?”, and have given you some inspiration to come up with some new ideas.

 For a more fun option, you can recycle filament spools to turn them into toys!
 Making toys out of spools is often as simple as just adding a few pieces.
 LoboCNC, for example, has shared their way of turning old spools into big spinning tops.